Iran launches underground ballistic missiles during exercise

 Al-Dhafra also is temporarily home to five French-built Rafale fighter jets on their way to India for that country's air force.

-The TV did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.
+The broadcaster did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.

-However, the message of the drill was clearly targeted at the United States.
+However, the drill clearly meant to send a message to the United States.

-A semiofficial news agency close to the Guard published a graphic overnight that photoshopped the image of an American carrier into the shape of a casket, with a caption quoting Supreme Leader Ayatollah Ali Khamenei pledging to seek revenge for the US drone strike that killed a top Iranian general in January.
+A semiofficial news agency close to the Guard published a graphic overnight that photoshopped the image of an American carrier into the shape of a casket with a set of crosshairs on it, with a caption quoting Supreme Leader Ayatollah Ali Khamenei pledging to seek revenge for the US drone strike that killed a top Iranian general in January.

 While the coronavirus pandemic has engulfed both Iran and the US for months, there has been a growing confrontation as America argues to extend a yearslong UN weapons embargo on Tehran that is due to expire in October.